 TIPS FOR YOUR VISIT

-- The interior of the President’s Box is closed to the public to protect it from damage.
+The interior of the President’s Box is closed to the public to protect it from damage.